keu/docs/learn/airflow-kafka.md

         )
     ```

     The code above retrieves the environment variables you defined in Step 1 and packages them into a configuration dictionary that can be used by the ProduceToTopicOperator.
 Any Python function which returns a generator can be passed to the `producer_function` parameter of the ProduceToTopicOperator.
-Make sure your producer function returns a generator that contains key-value paris where the value is in a format your Kafka topic accepts as input.
+Make sure your producer function returns a generator that contains key-value pairs where the value is in a format your Kafka topic accepts as input.
 In the example above the generator produces a JSON value.
 Additionally, if you have defined a schema for your Kafka topic, the generator needs to return compatible objects.

 3. Run your DAG.